armaanhammer/lock-challenge/design_log/Step_5.md

     * unhandled exceptions
     * seg faults
     * other memory errors
+  * Produce output identical to examples from prompt.
   * Successfully add commands to map.
     * If conflict, throw and handle exception.
   * Parse strings for JSON.